aplested/verify/README.md

 # verify

 Version 0.5
-Check the variance of electrophysiological recordings for noise analysis.
-Tkinter GUI version.
+Check the variance of electrophysiological recordings for noise analysis

 branch python3 is updated for Python3 and MacOS Sequoia branch vqt is updated for Python3 and Qt (because Tkinter is limiting and no longer distributed with macOS)